google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 The use of the `subjectAlternativeName` fields leaves it unambiguous whether a certificate is expressing a binding to an IP address or a domain name, and is fully defined in terms of its interaction with Name Constraints.
 However, the `commonName` is ambiguous, and because of this, support for it has been a source of security bugs in Chrome, the libraries it uses, and within the TLS ecosystem at large.

 The compatibility risk is low.
-RFC 2818 has deprecated this for nearly two decades, and the baseline requirements (which all publicly trusted CAs must abide by) has required the presence of a `subjectAltName` since 2012.
+RFC 2818 has deprecated this for nearly two decades, and the [Baseline Requirements](https://cabforum.org/baseline-requirements-documents/) (which all publicly trusted CAs must abide by) has required the presence of a `subjectAltName` since 2012.
 Mozilla Firefox already requires the `subjectAltName` for any newly issued publicly trusted certificates since [Firefox 48]( https://bugzilla.mozilla.org/show_bug.cgi?id=1245280 ).

+Note: Enterprises that need to support such certificates for internal purposes may set the `EnableCommonNameFallbackForLocalAnchors` Enterprise policy.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/4v82AueNjaQ/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/4981025180483584) &#124;